johananl/follower-maze/README.md

 - Coupling and testability - The solution isn't as loosely-coupled as I would have liked.
 Many of the functions require further refactoring to make them more isolated and testable.
 Given more time I would have made the functions more isolated by breaking them down to smaller, single-responsibility functions.
-- Test coverage - Given more time I would would have improved the test coverage.
+- Test coverage - Given more time I would have improved the test coverage.
 - Logging - At the moment the server's logging is pretty basic.
 It is good enough for figuring out when things go wrong and for tracking the server's actions, but given more time I would have liked to improve this aspect as well.